Cuba, Portugal

 The current mayor (since 2013) is João Português.
 The municipal holiday is Monday after Easter.

 History

 The name "Cuba" is likely of Arabic origin, pertaining to the qubba, that is cupola or domed tombs of ascetic spiritual leaders.
 Such toponyms are frequent in Southern Portugal and likely related to the Sufi movements that flourished during the period of Almoravid decay, such as the one led by Ibn Qasi.

-In the 20th century a small number of scholars sought to make Columbus a Portuguese man.
+In the 20th century, a small number of scholars sought to ascribe Portuguese origins to Christopher Columbus.
 One of these attempts had him born in the town of Cuba, after which he would have named the Caribbean island (see possible birthplace of Christopher Columbus).
 A statue honouring the explorer can be seen in the city centre.

 Parishes

-Administratively, the municipality is divided into 4 civil parishes (freguesias):
+Administratively, the municipality is divided into four civil parishes (freguesias):